christopheparisse/teicorpo/README.md

   - 1.40.15 Bug correction
   - 1.40.18 New import function for CONLL (for Orfeo corpus) and TCOF metadata
   - 1.40.22 New metadata import function from CSV files
+  - 1.40.35 Various bug fixes and small new options